Getting a New Puppy?

 It's Time To Choose Your Puppy!

 Once you've found your Cocker breeder and arranged a visit, your next step will be to choose your puppy.
-Although this is the exciting bit, there's still a bit more work left to do before you settle on one particular puppy!
+Although this is exciting, there's still more work left to do before you settle on one particular puppy!

-Getting a new puppy may seem straightforward; you pick the cutest puppy or the quiet pup in the corner, or you let the puppy choose you...don't you?
+Getting a new puppy may seem straightforward; you pick the cutest or quiet pup in the corner, or you let the puppy choose you...don't you?

 No, that's not a good idea.

-However, by following the link, you can learn how to choose a healthy, appropriately socialised puppy that isn't showing any tell-tale signs of behavioural problems.
+However, by following the link, you can learn how to choose a healthy puppy that isn't showing any tell-tale signs of behavioural problems.

-And if this is your first puppy, it might be best to avoid an alpha male or female because you may find (too late!) that you cannot handle your dominant little puppy.
+And if this is your first puppy, I would try to avoid an alpha male or female because you may find (too late!) that you cannot handle your dominant little puppy.

-His dominant personality will probably become increasingly evident as he grows older, and it soon becomes a battle of wills!
+His dominant personality will become increasingly evident as he ages, and it soon becomes a battle of wills!

 Many unfortunate alpha puppy owners have had to give back their dogs because they simply can't manage them.